uhahne/Mathe_MKB/README.md

 ## Usage
 The code has been developed and demonstrated using [Visual Studio Code](https://code.visualstudio.com/download).
 Settings and extension recommendations are committed.
 Make yourself familiar with the [terminal in VS Code](https://code.visualstudio.com/docs/terminal/basics).

+## Vector arithmetics
+Open [myP5arrow/index.html](./myP5arrow/index.html) using the live server extension.
+You can draw two arrows and display their sum or difference.

 ## Vector and matrix calculus in 2D
 Open [index.html](./index.html) using the live server extension.
 Change the ```drawStuff()``` method in [main.js](./main.js) in order to experiment with vectors and matrices in 2D.
 The implementation of the mathematical functions (add, scale, ...) is done in [math.js](./math.js).